USS America (LHA 6) Conducts a Fueling-At-Sea with Royal Navy Destroyer HMS Defender (D36)

 |Downloads:

-This work, USS America (LHA 6) Conducts a Fueling-At-Sea with Royal Navy Destroyer HMS Defender (D36) [Image 2 of 2], by PO2 Vincent Zline, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS America (LHA 6) Conducts a Fueling-At-Sea with Royal Navy Destroyer HMS Defender (D36), by PO2 Vincent Zline, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-USS America fuels HMS Defender at sea in first FAS with U.S. amphib, British warship

 LEAVE A COMMENT